Failure Modes of Maximum Entropy RLHF: Maximum Entropy RLHF

 \subsection{Experimental Setup and Methodology}

-In our experiments, we train 1B and 2.8B parameter models from the Pythia suite~\citep{biderman2023pythiasuiteanalyzinglarge} using RLOO~\citep{ahmadian2024basicsrevisitingreinforcestyle} on the TL;DR dataset~\citep{stiennon2022learningsummarizehumanfeedback}.
-For optimization, we follow the training recipe outlined in \citet{huang2024nimplementationdetailsrlhf}, and implement our experiments using the TRL library~\citep{vonwerra2022trl}.
-We evaluate alignment to human preference using simulated win-rates with GPT-4o-mini~\citep{openai2024gpt4ocard} as the proxy evaluator, measured against reference summaries for TL;DR using greedy sampling unless stated otherwise.
+We conduct experiments using 1B, 2.8B, and 6.9B parameter models from the Pythia suite~\citep{biderman2023pythiasuiteanalyzinglarge}, trained with RLOO~\citep{ahmadian2024basicsrevisitingreinforcestyle} on the TL;DR summarization dataset~\citep{stiennon2022learningsummarizehumanfeedback}.
+All experiments follow the RLHF training recipe described by \citet{huang2024nimplementationdetailsrlhf} and are implemented using the TRL library~\citep{vonwerra2022trl}.
+Model alignment is evaluated using simulated preference win rates computed with GPT-4o-mini~\citep{openai2024gpt4ocard} as a proxy evaluator, measured against reference summaries for TL;DR using greedy decoding unless otherwise stated.
+Our experimental protocol closely follows the setup of \citet{rafailov2024scalinglawsrewardmodel}, enabling direct comparison with prior work.
+Complete hyperparameter settings are provided in Appendix~\ref{app:hyperparameters}.

-Our model and dataset choices are guided by two main considerations.
-First, our aim is not to train state-of-the-art competitive models, but to study the methodological aspects of the approach.
-Second, computational constraints limit us from scaling to larger models.
-Nonetheless, this setup provides a well-suited testbed for exploring the questions we set out to investigate.
+Our aim is to study overoptimization phenomena in online RLHF, which are difficult to quantify reliably in more complex training setups involving larger models, diverse tasks, or heterogeneous reward signals.
+The TL;DR benchmark with Pythia models provides a controlled setting in which overoptimization can be measured consistently through preference win rates against fixed reference summaries, allowing systematic comparison across optimization objectives and model scales.

-We adopt RLOO as a critic-free alternative to the standard RLHF pipeline, while still optimizing the same underlying objective.
+We adopt RLOO as a critic-free alternative to the standard RLHF pipeline while optimizing equivalent reward objectives.
 In the KL-constrained formulation, the reward is defined as